buskjan/install_owfs/README.md

 sudo mkdir /mnt/1wire
 ```

 Save the owfs.config file and reboot.
 Now ofws should be up and runnning.
-To veryfi this you can use owfs shell commands:
+To verify this you can use owfs shell commands:
 Use owdir to see your connected 1-wire devices.
 ```
 owdir